Hey – welcome to Coach Pony, a website devoted to making your life coaching business a happy reality :).

 Choice #2: Focus on companies.
 This still means you will coach individuals who work at said companies, but you might also be coaching teams or small groups as a part of your offerings.
 You will most likely have a focus on management and leadership, unless you end up helping with transitioning out.

-The Difference: One key difference between Choice #1 and Choice #2 is in who pays you, in the second case the organization is footing the bill for your services.
+The Difference: One key difference between Choice #1 and Choice #2 is who pays you, and this is important.
+In the second case, the organization or company is footing the bill for your services, and your client is an employee.
 This is a slightly different business model then the first choice, and it’ll mean taking a slightly different approach.

 Why are we starting here?